 You can customize the VM instance resources to your needs from VM Instances module in itopia.
-To see VM instance details and current resource setup just click on the VM instance name.
+To see VM instance details and current resource allocation, just click on the VM instance name.

 Details will be displayed as below:

-To edit resources, mark the checkbox next to the VM instance name and click the pencil icon to edit:
+To edit the resources, mark the checkbox next to the VM instance name and click the pencil icon to enter the edit mode:

 Note: before editing RAM and CPU manually on session host VM instances, make sure you disable autoscaling.

 Make sure your VM instances are powered on to expand disk size.
 Reboot is not needed for the changes to apply.

 In the Edit window, click the pencil icon next to the existing disk to change the storage size:

 Note: Adding more storage makes it available to the disk but doesn't add it to the volume.
 Make sure that after changing the disk size you extend the volume in the VM instance (in Disk management).

 Google currently doesn't allow you to remove additional storage once allocated, even if you haven't expanded the disk, so always be sure you're adding the correct amount of space to the right disk.